Wood from hedgerows, scrublands and woodlands

 In addition, trees and branches which fall in high winds, or have dangerous dead branches, have to be made safe.

-All this produces large amounts of cut timber, some of which we leave in piles to rot for the benefit of wildlife and the rest is cut into manageable sized logs and stored to season before sale for use in wood-burning stoves.
+All this produces large amounts of cut wood, some of which we leave in piles for the benefit of wildlife and the rest is cut into manageable sized logs and stored to season before sale for use in wood-burning stoves.

-We expect the first sacks of logs to be on sale in the winter of 2019/2020
+We expect the first sacks of logs to be on sale in the winter in 2021

 Top of document